ibnuda/fpmortals/manuscript/complete.md

     } yield a2
 ~~~~~~~~

-A> We introduced code duplication in our API when we defined multiple `.read`
-A> operations
-A>
 A> Kita memperkenalkan duplikasi kode pada API kita saat kita mendefinisikan
 A> beberapa operasi `.read`
 A>